Align-DETR: Enhancing End-to-end Object Detection with Aligned Loss: Experiments

 \subsubsection{Comparison with Related Methods}

-In addition to comparison with state-of-the-art DETR-variants, we also implement methods like Quality Focal Loss (QFL)~\cite{gfl}, and Varifocal Loss (VFL)~\cite{vfl} on DINO~\cite{dino}, and the results are presented in Tab.~\ref{tab:loss_comparison}.
-Interestingly, we find that the IoU-branch brings limited improvement to the performance.
-We speculate that this may be due to the fact that the duplicate removal process in DETR is performed in the self-attention module through relation modeling.
-As a result, multiplying the IoU score with the confidence score only slightly changes the order of predictions and improves the ranking result in AP computation~\cite{psa}.
-QFL~\cite{gfl} also performs poorly in our experiments and we assume their loss shapes are over-smoothed due to the focal loss term.
-Notably, we observe that decreasing the value of $\gamma$ led to an improvement in performance.
-These findings support our hypothesis that DETR's positive samples are rare and are not be suppressed too much.
-Compared to the most related method, VFL~\cite{vfl}, our approach outperforms it in terms of average precision.
-VFL also deprecates the focal loss term, but our simpler design provides positive samples with stronger gradients, particularly when $t$ is small during the early training stage.
+In addition to comparison with state-of-the-art DETR-variants, we also implement methods like Quality Focal Loss (QFL)~\cite{gfl}, and Varifocal Loss (VFL)~\cite{vfl}, Position-Supervised Loss (PSL)~\cite{liu2023stable} on DINO~\cite{dino}, and the results are presented in Tab.~\ref{tab:loss_comparison}.
+Interestingly, we find that the the IoU-branch~\cite{iounet}, which is a widely adopted component in CNN-based detectors~\cite{ge2021yolox}, brings limited improvement to the performance.
+QFL~\cite{gfl} and VFL~\cite{vfl} also perform poorly in our experiments, which suggests that they are not designed for end-to-end detectors.
+Compared to the most closely related method, PSL~\cite{liu2023stable}, Align Loss demonstrated a significant improvement of 0.7\% AP.
+Even when augmented with PMC, PSL still falls short of matching the performance of Align Loss.
+We attribute this discrepancy to PSL's focus on optimizing paths individually for each layer, without addressing the issue of misalignment across layers.
 This is likely a contributing factor to the superior performance of our method.